ZhenkaiLin/IAL-CMS/README.md

 # Independency-Adversarial-Learning-for-Cross-modal-Sound-Separation
-The code will be released if our work is accepted by AAAI 2024.
+The codebase is under construction.

 # Compared with SOTA
 Our proposed method achieve SOTA sound separation results in MUSIC and VGGSound instruments subset.